stephengacheru/usehover.github.io/index.md

 ### 4. Receive the transaction result

-Add a `BroadcastReceiver` which receives intents with the action `YOUR.PACKAGE.NAME.CONFIRMED_TRANSACTION` to your Android Manifest. **Make sure that it is not exported**:
+Add a `BroadcastReceiver` which receives intents with the action `YOUR.PACKAGE.NAME.CONFIRMED_TRANSACTION` to your Android Manifest. **Make sure exported is false** otherwise another app could spoof successful transactions:

 {% highlight xml %}
 <receiver